peterhinch/micropython-async/FASTPOLL.md

 ``call_lp`` Call with low priority.
 Args: ``callback`` the callback to run, ``*args`` any positional args may follow separated by commas.

 A simple demo of this is ``benchmarks/call_lp.py``.
+Documentation is in the code.

 ###### [Jump to Contents](./FASTPOLL.md#contents)

 ## 3.3 Event loop constructor

-The ``get_event_loop`` method supports two optional integer positional args: defining the queue sizes for normal and low priority coros.
+The ``get_event_loop`` method supports two optional integer positional args: defining the queue sizes for normal and low priority (LP) coros.
 Note that all coros are initially put in the normal queue.
-They temporarily occupy the LP queue when they issue a low priority yield or schedule a LP callback.
+They temporarily employ the LP queue when they issue a low priority yield or schedule a LP callback.

 The default queue size is 42 for both queues.
 This is sufficient for many applications.